-Problems setting the IP address The device is located on a different subnet If the IP address intended for the device and the IP address of the computer used to access the device are located on different subnets, you cannot set the IP address.
+Problems setting the IP address

+The device is located on a different subnet If the IP address intended for the device and the IP address of the computer used to access the device are located on different subnets, you cannot set the IP address.
 Contact your network administrator to obtain an IP address.
 The IP address is being used by another device Disconnect the Axis device from the network.
-Run the ping command (in a Command/DOS window, type ping and the IP address of the device): • If you receive: Reply from <ip address="">: bytes=32; time=10 this means that the IP address may already be in use by another device on the network.
-Obtain a new IP address from the network administrator and reinstall the device. • If you receive: Request timed out, this means that the IP address is available for use with the Axis device.
-Check all cabling and reinstall the device.</ip> Possible IP address conflict The static IP address in the Axis device is used before the DHCP server sets a dynamic address.
+Run the ping command (in a Command/DOS window, type ping and the IP address of the device): If you receive: Reply from <ip address="">: bytes=32; time=10 this means that the IP address may already be in use by another device on the network.
+Obtain a new IP address from the network administrator and reinstall the device.</ip> If you receive: Request timed out, this means that the IP address is available for use with the Axis device.
+Check all cabling and reinstall the device.
+Possible IP address conflict with another device on the same subnet The static IP address in the Axis device is used before the DHCP server sets a dynamic address.
+This means that if the same default static IP address is also used by another device, there may be problems accessing the device.